CarterJWallace/csi3140project/README.md

     * Create a csi3140project database.
 Then import 'csi3140project.sql' into that database.
   * Navigate to localhost/csi3140project
     * If setup succeeded then the webpage should match example images (as shown below), if not then the login settings may need to be changed in index.php, Directory.php, and SearchResults.php
-    * At the time of the screenshots below, the remote API had a bad pull of data and so values are showing as 0.
-Hopefully this gets corrected by the time you are able to implement the project.
-Values can be compared against https://market.fuzzwork.co.uk/.
+    * Values can be compared against https://market.fuzzwork.co.uk/.
 - - - -
 ![Example Index](csi3140project/ExampleIndex.PNG)
 ![Example Index Feature](csi3140project/ExampleIndex2.PNG)